felixwellen/synthetic-geometry/SyntheticGeometry/ProjectiveSpace/LineThroughPoints.lagda.md

   [_] = SQ.[_]
 ```

-We now construct the line through two distinct points in projective space,
+We construct a line through two distinct points in projective space,
 assuming that fixed representatives for the points are given.

 Note: